FAQ

 Comparisons

-How is Yewmark different from Day One, Penzu, or Journey?
+How is Yewmark different from Day One, Penzu, Journey, Dayora, Reflectly, Rosebud, or Stoic?

 Each of those is established, polished, and the right pick for some people.
-We wrote three honest comparison pages: vs Day One, vs Penzu, vs Journey — each one tells you when the other app fits better, not when ours does.
+We wrote honest comparison pages for the most common ones: vs Day One, vs Penzu, vs Journey, vs Dayora, vs Reflectly, vs Rosebud, vs Stoic — each one tells you when the other app fits better, not when ours does.

 Is this just Notion or Obsidian with AI?